PaulHancock/Robbie/README.md

 - [fits_warp](https://github.com/nhurleywalker/fits_warp)
 - [Stils/TOPCAT](http://www.star.bris.ac.uk/~mbt/topcat/)

-The best way to use Robbie is via a docker container which has all the sofware dependencies installed.
+The best way to use Robbie is via a docker container which has all the software dependencies installed.
 Such a container can be built using `docker/Dockerfile`, or by pulling the latest build from [DockerHub](https://hub.docker.com/r/paulhancock/robbie-next) via `docker pull paulhancock/robbie-next`.

 Robbie scripts are written for Python3.
 If you require Python2 compatibility then you should invest in a time machine.